ADD/ADHD

 Réassurance

-Complete a qEEG assessment, included free of charge in your first session.
+Complete a qEEG assessment, included in your first session.

 Non-invasive and scientifically recognized method.